xxxxbrandieeee/close-reading-data-dictionary/README.md

   "info": [
     { "title": "Before participating in this study, had you read any of these poems?
 Please select all that apply.", "answer": ["Love Poem", "Dusting"] },
-    { "title": "Did you use the AI's answer to help you interpret any of the three poems?...", "answer": "I used the AI's answer to check my first impression..." }, { "title": "Was any part of the study confusing or challenging for you?
-Did you have any technical issues during the study?", "answer": "No issues." }
+    { "title": "In the study, you read and interpreted three poems: Love Poem, Dusting, Theme for English B. When interpreting each poem, what's your approach?", "answer": "I used the AI's answer to check my first impression..." }, { "title": "How did you feel about your experience engaging in close reading during this study?
+Did anything feel confusing, challenging, or particularly interesting?
+Did you take away anything new or surprising about the skill of close reading — whether about how it works, how you approach it, or how it might apply to your everyday life?", "answer": "No issues." }
   ],
   "time": 1752616998096